 How to Pick Photos for Your Wedding Album (Expert Guide)

 Sitting comfortably?
 Have a glass of wine or a cup of tea handy?
-Great stuff, this is a longer blog but a good one.
-Great advice for current couples and couples who are still in the planning stages.
+Great stuff, this is a longer read but a good one.
+I think some great advice for current couples and couples who are still in the planning stages.

 Let me start by saying this: you are not expected to know how to design a wedding album.
 That’s my job.

-One thing I’ve learned over the years is this: the longer you leave choosing your album photos, the harder it becomes.
+One thing I’ve learned over the years is this: the longer you leave choosing your album photos, the harder it becomes for you.
 When you’re still buzzing from the wedding, everything feels easier.
 Months later, it suddenly feels impossible.
-It’s procrastination — sometimes the easiest tasks feel like a mission the longer you leave them.
+It’s just procrastination — sometimes the easiest tasks feel like a mission the longer you leave them.

 So my first piece of advice is simple: